Design and implement Azure load balancer using the Azure portal

 On the Backend pools page, select the backend pool from the list.

-Screenshot of View backend pool in the load balancer.
+Screenshot of the View backend pool in the load balancer page.

-You need to enter the following information to add the virtual machines to the backend pool:
+Enter the following information to add the virtual machine to the backend pool.

-Then under the IP configurations section, select + Add.
+Then under the Virtual machines section, click Add.

-Select the virtual machines you want to add to the backend pool and select Add.
+Select the virtual machines you want to add to the backend pool and click Add.

-View list of VMs added to backend pool.
+Screenshot of the View list of VMs added to backend pool page.

-Then select Save to add them to the backend pool.
+Then click Save to add them to the backend pool.

-View list of backend pools running in load balancer.
+Screenshot of the View list of backend pools running in load balancer page.

 Add health probes